thlorenz/v8-perf/gc.md

 - objects on FromSpace are determined to be live or dead
 - dead ones are collected
 - live ones are marked and copied (expensive) out of From Space and either
-  - moved to ToSpace and compacted in the process to improve cache locality
+  - moved to ToSpace, compacted in the process to improve cache locality and considered _intermediates_ since they survived one GC
-  - promoted to Old Space
+  - promoted to OldSpace if they were considered _intermediates_
 - assuming B and D were dead

 ```